best probiotic supplement

 The research shows that it is beneficial to take a probiotic supplement while you are taking antibiotics, just take them at a separate time of the day.

 After taking antibiotics I recommend a short course of very high dose probiotic to help restore the levels of beneficial bacteria, one of the best is Elixa which contains 500 billion cfu per dose, this is about 50 X’s more potent than most probiotic supplements out there.
-It is not always a case of more is better but after antibiotics the best probiotic supplement is going to be Elixa.
-Usually a 12 day course is all that you need, and then switch back to a lower dose probiotic supplement to maintain the beneficial bacteria levels.
-You can Order Elixa Here.

 The Best Probiotic Supplement for Candida

 Candida is a yeast infection that can cause many of the classic IBS digestion symptoms, as well as neurological symptoms like brain fog, anxiety, plus skin problems, especially itchy skin, also low energy.
-Candida overgrowth can also cause thrush, and while the symptoms of candida can change with severity they are enough to affect your overall health.

 Controlling candida overgrowth can make a massive difference to your health, and as well as taking probiotics you will also need to focus on diet and anti-fungal herbs to get it under control quickly.
 So let’s look at the best probiotics for candida overgrowth.

-Saccharomyces boulardii is my number one go to choice, this is actually a beneficial yeast that acts as a probiotic, and there is a huge amount of research on Saccharomyces boulardii for many different health conditions besides candida.
+Saccharomyces boulardii (SB) is my number one go to choice, this is actually a beneficial yeast that acts as a probiotic, and there is a huge amount of research on Saccharomyces boulardii for many different health conditions besides candida.

 The Best Probiotic Supplement for Urinary Tract Infections

-Urinary tract infections (UTI’s) are quite common in women, especially if there is an imbalance in the beneficial bacteria.
 This is why antibiotics often eliminate the UTI but a few weeks or months later the infection returns as the underlying bacteria imbalance has not been addressed.

 Lactobacillus Reuteri is the number one choice for UTI’s, and this Garden of Life probiotic has been specifically formulated to prevent urinary tract infections.